johannesstroebele91/tyto/README.md

-# Tyto: Pomodoro Productivity Tracker
+# Tyto: Goal Tracking App

-Tyto is a cloud-based application designed to boost your productivity using the Pomodoro Technique.
-It allows you to set focused 25-minute work intervals, helping you achieve more throughout your day.
-This project utilizes TypeScript, Angular, Angular Material, Firebase Authentication, and Vercel for a smooth, performant, and cross-platform user experience.
+Tyto is your dedicated companion for achieving your goals efficiently.
+This intuitive goal tracking application empowers you to seamlessly add, view, and edit your goals, keeping you on track to success.
+Built with TypeScript, Angular, Angular Material, Firebase Authentication, and Vercel, Tyto offers a fluid, responsive, and cross-platform user experience.

 # Features

-- 25-Minute Pomodoro Timer: Set and track your work intervals with a clean and intuitive interface.
+- Goal Management: Effortlessly add, organize, and prioritize your goals for clear visibility and focused progress.
-- Start/Stop and Reset Buttons: Easily control your timer and start fresh whenever needed.
+- Add, View, and Edit Goals: Easily add, access, and update your goals to adapt to changing priorities and circumstances.
-- Login and Registration: Securely register and log in using your email and password.
+- Secure Login and Registration: Safely register and log in using your email and password to keep your goal-setting journey private and secure.

 # Technology